Getting Started

 Prerequisites

-Ensure an instance of MongoDB is running on localhost:27017.
-See Install MongoDB on Windows.
+Ensure an instance of MongoDB is executing on localhost:27017.

-To visualize the data in MongoDB, it is useful to install a MongoDB administration tool.
-The screen shots shown in this sample use Robomongo.
+To visualize data in MongoDB, it is useful to install a MongoDB visualization tool.
+The screen shots in this sample are from Robomongo.

 Code walk-through